Munich Philharmonic: The World Wars

 Up until this time the orchestra, which by 1910 was known as the Munich Konzertverein Orchestra, was privately funded, but during World War I finances became tight and players were called for military service, forcing the orchestra to cease operation.
 After the war, the orchestra was taken over by the City of Munich and restarted under the leadership of composer Hans Pfitzner, soon replaced by Bruckner pioneer Siegmund von Hausegger.
 In 1928, the orchestra acquired its current name.

-After the rise of the Nazi party in 1933, the orchestra had to its scores with swastikas and the words "The Orchestra of the capital of the Movement"(German: Orchester der Hauptstadt der Bewegung).
+After the rise of the Nazi party in 1933, the orchestra had to mark its scores with swastikas and the words "The Orchestra of the capital of the Movement"(German: Orchester der Hauptstadt der Bewegung).
 In 1938, the pro-Nazi conductor Oswald Kabasta became chief conductor, raising its musical standards even as World War II began.

 During the war, the Tonhalle was destroyed and the orchestra, without a permanent base, was suspended for a period.
 After the war, fortunes recovered under the music directors Hans Rosbaud and Rudolf Kempe.
 In 1979, Sergiu Celibidache took over, driving an increase in the orchestra's standards and public profile..